 SHA will not provide assistance to a family before the verification of at least one family member.
 When SHA determines that an applicant family does not include any citizens, nationals, or eligible noncitizens, following the verification process, the family will be sent a written notice within 10 business days of the determination.
 The notice will explain the reasons for the denial of assistance, that the family may be eligible for proration of assistance and will advise the family of its right to request an appeal to the United States Citizenship and Immigration Services (USCIS), or to request an informal hearing with SHA.
 The informal hearing with SHA may be requested in lieu of the USCIS appeal, or at the conclusion of the USCIS appeal process.
-The notice must also inform the applicant family that assistance may not be delayed until the conclusion of the USCIS appeal process.
-Informal hearing procedures are contained in Chapter 16.
+The notice must also inform the applicant family that assistance may not be delayed until the conclusion of the USCIS appeal process, but that it may be delayed pending the completion of the informal hearing procedures are contained in Chapter 16.